 My proverbial “Spidey senses” were tingling.
 I knew something was up.
 And as a NIN fan of 12+ years, this is awesome news.
 Admittedly, I am not an “OG” — the band was conceived a year before I was born — but I like to think that I was rockin’ out as a single-celled organism, cerca 1988.

 This news makes me reflect on the 1999 MTV Video Music Awards… *cue the magical, time warp music*

 I was ten years old and it was one of the first times that I really paid attention to the band, outside of listening to “Closer” and “The Perfect Drug” radio edits occasionally played on Top 40 stations.
 Admittedly, I was waiting for the Backstreet Boys to come on and perform (laugh, if you must) when Nine Inch Nails came on to play “The Fragile” live in front of a dumbstruck audience that probably didn’t understand what was going on.

 Even at the time, I couldn’t help but to think, What is this mystical, haunting, beautiful music?! as I fell in love with the song for the first time, a song that would later become a message of hope and perseverance through some tough times.
 Listen to it and you’ll hear the tale of a struggling soul and someone reaching out to help her through what she is dealing with.
 Powerful.

 “The Fragile” live at the 1999 MTV Music Awards

-I also remember the equally haunting commercials for the album of the same name… and man, that album was a masterpiece.
+I also remember the equally haunting commercials for the album of the same name… and what a masterpiece.
 Hey, Trent: a remastered edition of the “The Fragile”, with B-sides, would be an excellent birthday present.
-If we can have that before next January, as a follow-up to whatever awesome new music is in the works, that would be super. ;)
+If we can have that before next January, as a follow-up to whatever awesome new music is in the works, that would be great. ;)

-Now to pull $170 out of thin air to go see them and Queens of the Stoneage in Philly in a couple of months…
+Now to pull $170 out of thin air to go see them play with Queens of the Stoneage in Philly in a couple of months…